 Felicity started teaching yoga in 2014 and since then she has trained further and become qualified to teach Pregnancy Yoga, Postnatal Yoga, Children's Yoga and Restorative Yoga.
 In 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme with senior teachers Anna Ashby and Jean Hall.
 She then went on to complete an additional 300 hours of training in Vinyasa Flow Yoga with Jason Crandell, which she completed in April 2020.
-She's now qualified as a Yoga Alliance 500-hour certified teacher, though in total she has completed over 1000 hours of training since she first embarked on this journey.
+In 2021, Felicity completed over 40 hours of Breathing training with the Breathing Institute, including a course specifically for Covid and Long Covid.
+She's now qualified as a Yoga Alliance 500-hour certified teacher, although in total she has completed over 1000 hours of training since she first embarked on this journey.

 Read on, if you’d like to find out more, or move on to explore our yoga page.

 A: My yoga practice and teaching is deeply rooted in Hatha Yoga with a focus on building strength and stability in the body.
 I think because of my interest in sport and fitness, I’ve always approached my practice with a strong awareness of alignment and precision.
 That’s evident in my teaching.
-I focus on giving clear alignment queues and keep my eagle eyes on everyone to make sure they are in the correct position and using their muscles effectively.
-The pace of my classes is steady and I encourage mindful movement; for me it’s more important to give people time to find the right position and feel what is happening in their bodies, rather than moving super-fast and losing the connection and alignment.
-A steady practice is still challenging though; holding postures requires muscle endurance and strength!
+I focus on giving clear precise instructions with attention to detail.
+The pace of my classes is steady and I encourage mindful movement; for me it’s more important to give people time to find the right position and feel what is happening in their body, rather than moving super-fast and losing the connection and alignment.
+A steady practice is still challenging though; holding postures requires endurance and strength.
 I’m highly aware of each individual’s physical and mental needs and remain attentive to this throughout the class.
 Everyone has a story and something they are working with; injury, pain, illness or stress.
-It’s about creating a safe and supported environment where people can explore what’s happening in their bodies and minds so they can find self-acceptance and evolve.
+It’s about creating a safe and supported environment where people can explore what’s happening in their body and mind so they can continue to learn and grow.

-A: Right from when I first discovered yoga, I was lucky to meet the beautifully wise and experienced Laura Gilmore who later inspired me to become a teacher; I went on all her retreats and workshops (some may call it stalking!) and then later did my 200-hour teaching qualification with her.
-I’m a self-development addict and so I’m always attending workshops with brilliant teachers.
-I’m privileged to have had the opportunity to have learnt from and been inspired by some of the world’s best teachers such as Laura Gilmore, Jason Crandell, Seane Corn, Richard Rosen, Kathryn Budig, Bridget Woods-Kramer, Jeff Phenix, Jean Hall and Anna Ashby.
+A: I’m privileged to have had the opportunity to have learnt from and been inspired by some of the world’s best teachers.
+Right from when I first discovered yoga, I was lucky to meet the beautifully wise and experienced Laura Gilmore who later inspired me to become a teacher; I went on all her retreats and workshops (some may call it stalking!) and then later did my 200-hour teaching qualification with her.
+I did my first 300-hour teacher training with Anna Ashby and Jean Hall at triyoga in London and went on to do a second 300-hour training with Jason Crandell.
+I have also done trainings and workshops with Seane Corn, Richard Rosen, Kathryn Budig, Bridget Woods-Kramer, Leslie Caminoff and Jeff Phenix.
 My experience of their teachings all comes together to make me the teacher that I am.